Z-Gort/dbSurface/README.md

 ### Notes on Projection Creation

 How long projection creation takes depends largely on the restricted connection string you input.
-A few million rows can take anywhere from ~15-55 minutes depending on the concurrent connection limit on the connection string and database egress bandwith limits.
+A few million rows can take anywhere from ~15-55 minutes depending on the concurrent connection limit and database egress bandwith limits.

-We have tested with about 30 concurrent connections you can achieve ~25 minute creation on 2 million rows, but if you are able to set concurrent connections higher you can reduce this.
+We have tested with a connection string allowing 30 concurrent connections you can achieve ~20 minute creation on 2 million rows.

 Also note modifying your schema while a projection is being created may cause creation failure.